lukearend/x86-bootloader/README.md

 This is essentially the same as our "nice" version of the dissassembly output from `objdump`.
 The left-hand column shows the file offsets of the instructions.
 The middle columns shows the machine code as one or multiple bytes.
 The right column shows the NASM assembly instruction GCC generated.

 Now we can write some C code declaring a local variable and compile, link and disassemble it as before.
-We write the following to _local_var.c_:
+We write the following to _local_var_example.c_:

 ```
 // Declare a local variable.